sav-che/TL-2/Authors/Buchanan, John {std. Buchanan}.md

-> [!cite] BHL link: this entry starts at [page 186](https://www.biodiversitylibrary.org/item/103861#page/196/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 186](https://www.biodiversitylibrary.org/page/33266493) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Buchanan, John (1819-1898), English botanist and geologist active in New Zealand from 1859, botanist to the Geological Survey of Otago, draughtsman and botanist with the Geological Survey of New Zealand 1866 at Wellington (*Buchanan*).
+Buchanan, John (1819-1898), English botanist and geologist active in New Zealand from 1859, botanist to the Geological Survey of Otago, draughtsman and botanist with the Geological Survey of New Zealand 1866 at Wellington
+**Abbreviated name**: *Buchanan*

 #### Herbarium and types